Ashley Roberts Stuns In Latex Boots And Bodysuit With Low-Cut Cups

 The second photo revealed her entire outfit.
 Her outwear turned out to be a long trench coat, and she wore a black bodysuit underneath it.
 The latter piece had underwire demi cups that were cut low to show off a generous amount of her perky bust.
 The garment's sides also boasted a revealing high cut that lengthened her shapely legs.

-Around her waist, Ashley wore a leather-look cinch belt in brown.
+Ashley wore a leather-look brown cinch belt around her waist.
 The wide accessory covered up almost all of her petite midsection.
 A long strap wound around the belt more than once, and it was secured in a bow in the front.

-Ashley’s footwear was a pair of over-the-knee latex boots in a rich espresso color.
-The shoes had stiletto heels and pointed toes.
-She finished her look with a gold pendant necklace.

-Her final photo was a black-and-white shot.
-She had straightened her body out and lowered her arm.
+Her final photo was a black-and-white shot where she straightened her body out and lowered her arm.
 While her feet were placed wide apart, her knees were together.

 Ashley identified her stylist as Thomas George Wulbern and her photographer as Joseph Sinclair.

-Her post received a torrent of praise from her followers.
+Her post has received a torrent of praise from her followers since going live.

-“Love this shoot!
-Thank you for sharing,” wrote one fan.
+"Love this shoot!
+Thank you for sharing," one fan wrote.

 "This woman is unreal.
 Slaying all the time," another admirer commented.

-“These photos are something incredible,” read a third message.
-“You are truly amazing.”
+"These photos are something incredible," a third message read.
+"You are truly amazing."